dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-xroad/README.md

     --csv-no-header                    write CSV file without header line.
     --csv-quote <csv-quote>            quote character for CSV file specified by --csv.
 By default,
-                                       only values which contain the
+                                       only fields containing a
+                                       line-break, double-quote or
-                                       delimiter or " (quote) are quoted
+                                       delimiters (commas) are quoted by a
-                                       using " (quote).
+                                       double-quote.
  -h,--help                             display this help and exit
     --id <value>                       set unique identifier for this message.